cherry-bunny779/e203_hbirdv2/README.md

 make: Nothing to be done for 'all'.
 make: Leaving directory '/riscv-formal/cores/@core@/checks'
 ```
-To fix this, repeat step 3 to regenerate the checks again.
+To fix this, repeat step 3 to regenerate the checks.

 Known Issues [To-Do]